 - In a saucepan, scald milk together with sugar, salt and butter.
 Set aside.

-- In a large bowl, dissolve yeast in warm water (I put additional 1/2 to 1 tsp of sugar here to make sure that yeast will have something to feed on; make sure that water is not too hot so it won’t kill the yeast).
+- In a large bowl, dissolve yeast in warm water (I put additional 1/2 tsp of sugar here to make sure that yeast will have something to feed on; make sure that water is not too hot so it won’t kill the yeast).
 Set aside for a few minutes and wait for bubbles to appear.

 - Add in milk mixture (make sure milk mixture is not too hot).